kubevela/kubevela.github.io/docs/platform-engineers/cue/advanced.md

 	| image    |             | string | true     |         |
 	+----------+-------------+--------+----------+---------+

-The modification of the ComponentDefinition will not affect the application that is already running.
-The new ComponentDefinition will take effect when the application is modified and redeployed next time.
+Updating the ComponentDefinition will not affect existing Applications.
+It will take effect only after updating the Applications next time.

 The end user can specify these three new parameters in the application: